DeastinY/dotfiles/README.md

 # My Dotfiles

-autos.sh to connect to the work cluster
+Hyprland Config is to be pasted into the corresponding current distro/flavor